BILGI-IE-421/ie421-2024-2025-termproject-lazypandas/README.md

 The economic effects included a sharp drop in GDP during the first half of 2020, a spike in unemployment rates, and significant tax revenue losses.
 However, rapid government responses, such as stimulus checks and business loans, helped the economy recover more quickly than during the Great Recession.

+In this project, we delve into the economic impacts of two major crises: The Great Recession (2007–2012) and The COVID-19 Pandemic (2019–2024).
+These crises disrupted global economies in unique ways, leading to significant changes in taxation, GDP, and unemployment rates.

+The Great Recession (2007–2012)
+The Great Recession originated from the collapse of the U.S. housing market, triggered by subprime mortgage failures and banking system collapses.
+It led to a prolonged period of economic stagnation, affecting jobs, investments, and consumer spending.
+Its long-term effects are visible in the slow recovery of GDP and tax revenues across major economies.

+The COVID-19 Pandemic (2019–2024)
+The COVID-19 pandemic was an unprecedented health crisis that brought global economies to a standstill due to lockdowns and halted business activities.
+Unlike financial crises, this external shock required public health interventions and fiscal stimulus for recovery.

+The economic effects included a sharp drop in GDP during the first half of 2020, a spike in unemployment rates, and significant tax revenue losses.
+However, rapid government responses, such as stimulus checks and business loans, helped the economy recover more quickly than during the Great Recession.

 Progress:

 We started out by looking for unemployment, GDP, and tax data from 2004 to 2024 for the United States.
 Finding the unemployment and GDP figures was pretty straightforward because lots of websites had full records.
 But we hit a wall with tax data. when ever we get dataset, the information was'nt complete or didn’t cover the whole period we needed.
 At the end, we settled on using total tax revenue data instead of detailed individual or corporate tax rates.